 Candy, costumes, creepy decorations, all staples of the Halloween season.
 While these traditions are tried and true, there’s another that we firmly believe belongs on the list … Spooky Halloween Hammock Hangs.
 Haunted houses are fun and all, but there’s nothing like visiting a real flesh and blood haunted location.
 We’re talking multiple accounts of weirdness of the paranormal variety.
-Maybe you visit, string up your hammock and hang for a bit or maybe you’re brave and you stay the night with a bit of halloween hammock camping.
-Or, maybe you drive up and never exit the car.
-Whatever you decide, these are a couple of our favorite spooky Halloween hammock hang spots.
+Maybe you visit, string up your hammock and hang for a bit or maybe you’re brave and you stay the night with a bit of Halloween hammock camping.
+Or, maybe you drive up and never even leave the car. 😬 Whatever you decide, these are a couple of our favorite spooky Halloween hammock hang spots.

 Gettysburg National Military Park – Gettysburg, PA

 The site of the bloodiest battle of the Civil war, 51,000 men died on this battlefield.
 According to many reports, at least a few of them continue to battle even after death.
 Reports of gunshots and drum rolls are not an uncommon occurrence.
-One section called Devil’s Den is known for its strange proclivity for causing electronics to fail.
-Grab your favorite bullet proof double hammock, get out and watch the historic battle.
+One section, called Devil’s Den, is known for its strange proclivity for causing electronics to fail.
+Grab your favorite bulletproof double hammock, get out and watch the historic battle.

 Yosemite National Park – Northern California